How To Compile A Customer-Centric Competitive Analysis

-However, the key thing is: unique is the eyes of who?
+However, the key thing is: unique in the eyes of who?

-One of the ways to compile a competitive analysis able to inform an effective Unique Value Proposition (or UVP) statement is to use the validated customers needs that the new business or new product is willing to solve as a foundation.
+One of the ways to compile a competitive analysis capable of informing an effective Unique Value Proposition (or UVP) statement is to use the validated customers needs that the new business or new product is willing to solve as a foundation.
 As Ash Maurya puts it, “the key to unlocking what’s different about your product is deriving your UVP directly from the number-one problem you are solving.
 If that problem is indeed worth solving, you’re more than halfway there already“.

 If target customers either adopt strategies to solve the problems, put in place a workaround or use one or a combination of competitors’ services as a solution, it’s a very good sign, as it means that they feel so much the pain that they spent energies (and money) to solve it.

-3. Draw a 2×2 matrix on a whiteboard and put each of the key pain on an axis.
+3. Draw a 2×2 matrix on a whiteboard and put each of the key pains on an axis

-An example of competitive analysis for Uber in London
+An example of competitive analysis matrix for Uber in London

-4. Do an extensive research on competitors, either because they have been mentioned by customers during the interviews and because you found them searching on google.
+Either because they have been mentioned by customers during the interviews or because you found them searching on Google.
 We’d visit their websites or better, if we can, we’d buy and try their service ourselves for a while.
 The idea here is to make a list of all competitor products’ features that aim to help customers alleviate the key pains selected at step 2.
-All other features, We’d leave them aside for now.
+We’d leave all other features aside for now.

 This is quite straightforward.
 You will gradually see the matrix being populated with logos in all the quadrants.
 The reason why we put customer pains on the axis, is because during the interviews we’d have found out that these are the two things that matter the most to the target customers when they are trying to do the job.
 When they will make a choice on what to buy, they will evaluate the products in that way.
 This is a customer centric exercise, and it puts what target customers want at the core of everything.
 It’s not an exercise on profitability, or prioritisation based on effort and impact.
 It’s about what customers care about.

-7- Size each competitor with a bubble.
 This is optional, but helpful.
-What defines the size of the bubble really depends from the business.
+What defines the size of the bubble really depends on the business.
 It might be revenue or market share if it’s a company, number of downloads if it’s an app, Unique Visitors or Page Views if it’s a website.
-In case it’s measurable, the best thing is to set a size for each circle based on the perceived “unfair advantage” in the Lean Canvas.
-In this way we will have visibility on how the our competitive advantage compares to competitors.
+If it’s measurable, the best thing is to set a size for each circle based on the perceived “unfair advantage” in the Lean Canvas.
+In this way we will have visibility on how our competitive advantage compares to competitors.

 One thing is really important: the metric used to give a size to each circle in the matrix needs to be the same for all competitors.

-8- Now put your business idea or new product on the matrix.
 This is the moment of truth.
-How does your business idea sits on the matrix?
+Where does your business idea sits on the matrix?
 The thing is: you want to be at the top right.